 Another limitation with a flooded lead-acid battery is that it cannot install on its side due to its ability to leak potentially harmful compounds into the surrounding area.

 A sealed lead-acid battery does not require the same degree of hands-on maintenance compared to a flooded lead-acid battery.
 Additionally, this type of lead-acid battery is self-contain, posing no risk of spills.
 There is no need to add water, and this battery type is better at retaining its charge than a flooded lead-acid battery.

-As electric vehicle use has become more and more common, technological developments have also benefitted solar systems.
+As electric vehicle use has become more and more common, technological developments have also benefitted solar battery systems.
 Solar companies have tapped into lithium batteries for solar storage.
-Today, lithium-ion batteries are among the best solar batteries use for residential solar panels.
+Today, lithium-ion batteries are among the best solar batteries used for residential solar panels.